When someone knocks on your door… be a smart shopper, 7 important facts:

 New Public Awareness Campaign

-The Ontario Energy Board has launched a new consumer awareness campaign advising the public of new consumer protection rules in Ontario.
+The Ontario Energy Board (OEB) has launched a new consumer awareness campaign advising the public of new consumer protection rules in Ontario.
+Before you enter into an energy contract for your electricity or natural gas, be sure to do your homework.
+For more information, visit the OEB’s website

 Retailer Bill Calculator